The Ancient Parish of ROYSTON

 [Transcribed information mainly from the early 1820s]

-Here is also a Charity of the Lady Bolles, for the apprenticing of children."
+Here is also a Charity of the Lady Bolles, for the apprenticing of

-Information on the following places in this Parish is contained on a supplementary page.
+this Parish is contained on a supplementary page.

 - Little Worth

 - Saint Helens Well

 - Smithies Mill

 [Description(s) edited from various 19th century sources by Colin Hinson © 2013]